HamdiMokni/TaskMatrix/README.md

 - Four quadrants: **DO NOW**, **PLAN**, **DELEGATE**, and **ELIMINATE**
 - Add tasks to any quadrant
+- Optional projects with custom icons to group tasks
 - Drag and drop tasks between quadrants
 - Reorder tasks within a quadrant using drag and drop
 - Delete tasks with the × button